SujalMhetre/Responsive-web-design-projects-/04-Product-Landing-Page/README.md

 # Product Landing Page

-This is a **Student Feedback Survey Form** built using HTML5 and CSS3 as part of the [freeCodeCamp Responsive Web Design Certification](https://www.freecodecamp.org/learn/).
+This is a **Product Landing Page** built using HTML5 and CSS3 as part of the [freeCodeCamp Responsive Web Design Certification](https://www.freecodecamp.org/learn/).
 The form is designed to collect feedback from students about their learning experience and preferences.

 ## 📝 Features